Skip to content

 Thanks to additional funding from the Ministry of Post-Secondary Education and Future Skills, the program worked with more people than ever before last year.

 Recently, we caught up with Mitch, a service user who took part in ACES trainings in Prince George.
-He graciously shared a bit about his experience, and how it has helped him on his career journey.
+He graciously shared a bit about his experience, and how the employment services bc have helped him on his career journey.

 “As someone who has overcome numerous obstacles, including drug addiction and homelessness, and has gone on to achieve great success, I would highly recommend the ACES program to anyone considering taking part.
 My journey may have started in a difficult place, but through participating in the program, I was able to find purpose, direction, and a new way of life.”